getodk/docs/odk2-src/episample-tour-nav.rst

 Implementation
 ------------------

-This view is provided by the ODK 2 platform and is not customizable.
+This view is provided by the ODK-X platform and is not customizable.
 The view is launched by a call to :code:`odkTables.openTableToNavigateView(...)` with query parameters to select the map markers.
 The query that selects the map markers is discussed in the :ref:`episample-tour-main-menu-implementation` section.
 The handling of the results of the :guilabel:`Arrive` and :guilabel:`Cancel` button presses are also discussed in that section.

 .. _episample-tour-nav-implementation-files: